MichaelKirchhofer/MichaelKirchhofer/README.md

 Hi I am Michael Kirchhofer,

-I am currently studying for my Bachelors Degree at the FH Technikum in Vienna.
+I am currently studying for my Masters Degree in ICT Innovation (Embedded Systems track) at the KTH University in Stockholm.

 Please feel free to look at my public repositories and I am always happy to hear feedback about my code :)